akaMaxg/Race-Assignment_MaxGuclu-FSCS/README.md

 #### Overall
 In general, the entire program is divided into Models, Services and Utility.
 This is to make the code accessible and easy to maintain.

-## The requirements listed for the assignment below with motivation to how I've solved them:
+## The requirements listed for the assignment below and checkbox for backlog-> done.

 #### [X] Varje bil ska vara ett objekt, varje bil ska ha ett namn och minst två bilar i denna tävling
 #### [X] Tävlingen går ut på att bilarna ska köra en sträcka på exempelvis 10 km